OlivierLD/raspberry-coffee/NMEA.multiplexer/OnWindows10.md

   - type: file
     filename: data.nmea
 </pre>
-This would read 2 serial ports, `COM3` and `COM4`, and merge the output in a single file named `data.nmea`.
+This would read 2 serial ports, `COM3` and `COM4`, and merge the output into a single file named `data.nmea`.

 ### 6 - Run the program
 <pre>